-Once you have created your Freelancer account on LittleBig Connection platform, you can browse the open Requests for Proposals (RFPs) and respond to those you find relevant.
+Once you have created your Supplier account on LittleBig Connection platform, you can, for free, browse the open Requests for Proposals (RFPs) and respond to those you find relevant.
 Let’s see how to do it in order to maximize your chances of success!

 Within this article